Carl Gamester Artist Statement

+Carl has also created angular metal sculptures from pieces of “scrap metal” which he configures before welding into shapes and forms that he deems harmonious.
+He juxtaposes the metal elements until he has created shapes that work in space and that he considers have “vibrancy” about them.
 The juxtaposed materials in his metal sculptures create tension.
 The rationale being, that the contrast of the different elements placed side by side create fusion were they meet; at the same time maintaining their unique identity.
-The contrast of the elements (straight and curved/long and short); create a dynamism as they “work” against each other were they touch.
+The contrast of the elements (straight and curved/long and short); create a dynamism as they “work” against each other where they touch.
 Additionally, the materials tell a story within their own right about their previous history during the manufacturing process.

-Carl’s painting technique could be considered to be similar to some of Picasso’s paintings in that the images are surreal and the paint is applied in layers.
+Carl’s painting technique is surreal and the paint is applied in layers.
 He gains greatest enjoyment when applying paint with painting apparatus (rather than brushes), as he savours the freedom and serendipity that can be obtained when using such implements.
 This results in the paintings having a sculptural element to them: as the paint juts out in places from the canvas, giving them a three dimensional quality.
-Carl has made a series of paintings based on the Greek gods and goddesses, with contemporary reference which give insight into the nature of modern human relationships.
+He has made a series of paintings based on the Greek gods and goddesses, with contemporary reference which give insight into the nature of modern human relationships.

 Carl is at his happiest when I he is creating art.
 He hopes to bring enjoyment to the lives of others by using his artistic talents and abilities.
 Carl hopes that other people can gain as much enjoyment from the final output as he did when making the pieces.